sandeepmishratech/oulico.github.io/_posts/2021-09-03-Strings-and-template-literals.md

-To write multiple lines, you can simply seperate the lines just like that.
+To write multiple lines, you can simply seperate the lines just like that (just hit the enter key).

 But you should only use **backtick(`)**, or it doesn't work.